About Me

 Formerly a middle school teacher in Washington, DC, I am now a semi-nomad based in West Africa.

-I originally traveled to Ghana, where I studied abroad as a sophomore in college, because I liked highlife music.
-Once I got there, I found other things — groundnut stew, Twi, mapouka (both the dance and the alcohol), orange-headed lizards — that I also liked.
-In 2010, I quit my job to return to Ghana and to visit other countries in the region.
+I originally traveled to Ghana on a study abroad in college because I liked highlife music.
+Once I got there, I found other things — groundnut stew, Twi, orange-headed lizards — that I also liked.
+In 2010, I quit my teaching job to return to Ghana and to visit other countries in the region.
+In many ways, that trip never ended.

-Other — very dated — things: I make music (rarely anymore), like this, and art (almost never), like this.
+Other — very dated — things: I used to make music, like this, and art, like this.
 Not so dated: I have come to enjoy birds.
 Kapoks are my favorite trees.
 I enjoy dabbling in West African languages.
-I am fascinated and often frustrated by West African Post Offices.
+I am newly (late 2024) obsessed with postcards (here is my account on Postcrossing), stamps, post offices, and mail in general.

 In 2015, I got married and in 2016, I became a father.
 And then again in 2020.